vessels-tech/our-water/readme.md

 - save readings for a resource
 - display groups on the map
-- group together resources when zoomed out
+  - display conditionally based on the zoom level
+- remove the "drop pin", load/show resources based on the map location
+- add a loading indicator and refresh button to map
 - add and remove favourites not working
-- map markers not on map
 - attach geolocation and image to a reading